Want to build muscle as you lose weight? Try these six tips to help your body to get lean and strong.

-2. High-Intensity Interval Training
+2. Do High-Intensity Interval Training

-This is an easy one, as you won’t have to invest much time into long, grueling workouts.
+No need for long, grueling workouts.
 High-intensity interval training (HIIT) allows you to build muscle in a very short time.
 In fact, if you are not doing this, you may be losing muscle mass – even if you’re strength training.
-That is because long bouts of cardio at low intensity have been shown to decrease your muscles’ ability to absorb glucose (by immobilizing the glucose transporter).
+That is because long bouts of cardio at low intensity can decrease your muscles’ ability to absorb glucose (by immobilizing the glucose transporter).

 3. Lower Your Stress Levels

 One of the biggest issues with both fat loss and muscle growth is the impetus of a chronically high stress level.
-There is even a biomarker of overtraining known as the free testosterone/cortisol ratio.
-We could all use less stress – but it can be difficult to actually make this happen.
-Eliminating activities that may not be beneficial, decluttering your home, organizing your business files, or even leaving that high-stress job.
+Of course, we could all use less stress – but it can be difficult to actually make this happen.
+Say no to activities that do not serve you, try decluttering and organizing your home, or even go as far as leaving that high-stress job.